-Kaley Cuoco’s Husband Shares Photo Of Her In Bed & She Asks ‘What Is Wrong’ With Him
+Kaley Cuoco's Husband Shares Photo Of Her In Bed & She Asks 'What Is Wrong' With Him

 Professional equestrian Karl Cook occasionally delights his 407,000 followers by snapping candid photos of his famous wife and posting them on his account.
 His latest share was a family selfie that included one of the couple's fur babies.

 He took the photo while he, Kaley, and Dumpy the chihuahua were all snuggled up in bed.
 His wife was clad in a white T-shirt.
 She still had some jewelry on, including two gold rings and a black rubber wristband.
-Her blond hair was pulled up in a high messy topknot.
+Her blond hair was pulled up in a high, messy topknot.

-She had her pillow propped against the couple’s wooden headboard.
+She had her pillow propped against the couple's wooden headboard.
 A gray fleece blanket was pulled up to her neck, and Dumpy was partially covered by it.
 He was dozing peacefully, but Kaley was clearly awake.
-She was grabbing the shoulder of her hubby’s gray T-shirt with her outstretched right hand, and she was reaching towards him with her left as well.
-It looked like she was trying to stop him from taking a photo, but he was holding the phone out of her reach.
-Her eyes were closed, and both she and her spouse were making “O” shapes with their mouths.
+She grabbed the shoulder of her hubby's gray T-shirt with her outstretched right hand, and she reached toward him with her left as well.
+It looked like she was trying to stop him from taking a photo, but he held the phone out of her reach.
+Her eyes were closed, and both she and her spouse made "O" shapes with their mouths.

 In his caption, Karl joked that trying to take a selfie with Kaley is a "nightmare," but he described Dumpy as a "pro" when it comes to posing for pics.
 Kaley used the comments section to share her thoughts about her husband's post.

-“I just exploded with unexpected laughter and shocked my boyfriend nearly off the couch.
-Thank you for this,” read one response.
+"I just exploded with unexpected laughter and shocked my boyfriend nearly off the couch.
+Thank you for this," one response read.

-“Now this is true love,” quipped another commenter.
+"Now this is true love," another commenter quipped.

 "Lol you guys always make me laugh," a third fan chimed in.